mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 --- abstract

-This draft outlines use cases and requirements for cryptographic authentication for bot clients on the Web.
+This draft outlines use cases for cryptographic authentication for bot clients on the Web.

 --- middle